 - Stir until cream cheese is incorporated and add shredded cheese.
 Keep stirring slowly until cheese is melted and take off heat.

 - Stir in diced green onions.

-- In a separate cooking pan, saute remaining diced bacon for the topping.
+- In a another cooking pan (or wash the original one), sauté remaining diced bacon for the topping.
 (Don’t make it too crispy because it will continue to cook on top of the casserole.)